Takiiiiiiii/SuperStation-Documentation/README.md

 ## WHAT TO DO IF THE FIRMWARE FLASH IS NOT WORKING

-If you experience issues flashing the latest firmware, such as a blank screen after inserting the SD card into the SS One, try the following troubleshooting steps:
+If you experience issues flashing the latest firmware, such as a blank screen after inserting the SD card into the SS One while using HDMI output (and NOT analog video output), try the following troubleshooting steps:

 1. **Verify your power supply.**
    The most common cause of booting and flashing issues is an inadequate power supply.
 Connect the device directly to a wall outlet instead of a power strip, especially if the strip is shared with other high-power draw devices.
 Use a power supply that meets the minimum requirements of **5V/3A** or **9V/2 or 3A**. **Do not use a Nintendo Switch 1 power supply**, as it is incompatible.
 A Nintendo Switch 2 power supply or a Steam Deck power supply is known to work reliably, as well as any number of Power Delivery (PD) Phone Brick Power supplies.